Thurion/SLEF-export/README.md

 1. On EDMC's Plugins settings tab press the _Open_ button.
 This reveals the _plugins_ folder where EDMC looks for plugins.
 2. Download the [latest release](https://github.com/Thurion/SLEF-export/releases).
-3. Open the _.zip_ archive that you downloaded and move the _DistanceCalc_ folder contained inside into the _plugins_ folder.
+3. Open the _.zip_ archive that you downloaded and move the _SLEF-export_ folder contained inside into the _plugins_ folder.

 You will need to re-start EDMC for it to notice the new plugin.